-By Brett Williams.
-Last updated 18th August 2021.
+By Jo Anderson.
+Last updated 3rd July 2023.
 Welcome to our guide on claiming for an injury at work as a new employee.
 Being injured in a workplace accident can be a terrible experience.
 It can affect your health (potentially also in the long-term), your ability to work, and your self-confidence.
 Being injured in a workplace accident that was not your fault, and was instead caused by your employer’s negligence, could be both a violation of trust and your rights as an employee.
 You could be wondering, ‘I am a new employee can I make a claim?’

 However, if you have only recently started working for an employer, you may be feeling confused, uncertain and apprehensive about attempting a claim.
 You may be worried that you do not actually have the right to try and start making a claim.
 You may worry that if you attempt to make a claim, you could sour the relationship between you and your employer.
 Or you may fear that you could be sacked or victimised by your employer for starting a claim.